This post originally appeared on the blog Cait’s Cool School.

 2. Nature scavenger hunt: This can be science-y, or just reorienting students to what’s outside their school!
 Are there trees, flowers, leaves?
 Did they notice the flag pole outside?
 Is there anything that makes your school unique?
 What does your school sign lettering say?
 See what students can find while you’re outside.
 Collect data!
 Talk about what you found when you go inside.
 Or maybe even write a descriptive paragraph about the amazing things you found!

 3. Reading for book clubs, novel studies, or for fun: Students are asked to bring in towels, and we do some of our reading outside, lying on our towels in the grass.
 Depending on our purpose for reading, we sometimes bring our notebooks, or post-its and a pencil.
 It’s important to not have too many supplies because, inevitably, someone will lose something outside.
-You could also bring some sweet custom sunglasses outside, to show how serious you are 😉 I picked up these neon wayfarer sunglasses from Amazon.
+You could also bring some sweet custom sunglasses outside, to show how serious you are 😉 I picked up these neon wayfarer sunglasses.
 It was easy to add the writing with a sharpie.

 4. Take a break!
 Take a longer brain break and get some fresh air.
 Playing outside allows students to let off some steam (and I swear their attention span gets shorter the nicer the weather gets…) and the fresh air can help you feel relaxed.
 Don’t have a playground to use?
 Stroll around the outside perimeter of the building and play Follow the Leader.
 Even the older students don’t mind if it’s giving them a break!
 And don’t forget about you: take a few minutes to enjoy that vitamin D.